-Lysefjord cruise and Pulpit Rock hike in one day
+Lysefjord cruise and Preikestolen hike in one day

-At 10AM we took a boat from Skagenkaien right in Stavanger city centre.
-We spent a bit more than two hours on the water sailing deep into the Lysefjord, passing some beautiful islands and idyllically located colourful houses that are so typical for Norway.
+At 10AM we took a boat from Skagenkaien right in Stavanger city center.
+We spent a bit more than two hours on the water sailing deep into the Lysefjord, passing some beautiful islands and idyllically located colorful houses that are so typical for Norway.

 What makes this Lysefjord cruise trip great is that the boat slows down at the most beautiful places and gives you lots of explanation about everything you see along the way.
 The commentary is available in several languages.
 There were lots of people on board on the day of our visit, but it never felt crowded.

 After visiting the fjord, around noon, our boat made a short stop in the tiny harbor of Oanes to drop off the passengers with the combination ticket for the hike.

 Only a handful of people left the boat together with us.
 There was a bus waiting for us at the harbor, and 20 minutes later we were at the Preikestolen trailhead.